Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/Command/README.md

 Ready to be refactored with a real Command Pattern : use a full interface to declare the 'execXxxxx' methods.

-Also could be used as an abstract factory (without type-hinting anyway)
+Also could be used as an abstract factory (without type-hinting anyway) if each closure creates a new object with the provided parameters.